botnroll/bnronepi/README.md

 # bnronepi
-*Python library to interface with Bot'n Roll One A.*
+*Python library to interface with Bot'n Roll One A+.*

 ## 1. Installation: